What are VA Alterations & Repairs Loans?

 What are the VA Alterations & Repairs Loan Financeable Renovation Costs?

-- A contingency reserve will be funded to cover unforeseen repairs that are discovered during renovation.
-The amount of contingency will vary between 10%-15% of the bid amount.
-Contingency reserves are required and typically financed in the loan amount (i.e., Financed Contingency).
+- A contingency reserve may be required by your lender to cover unforeseen repairs that are discovered during renovation.
+When required, the amount of contingency will vary.
+Contingency reserves are typically financed in the loan amount (i.e., Financed Contingency).
 Alternatively, you may bring funds to closing to fund the contingency reserves; however, any assets required to fund the contingency reserves must be documented and verified above the amount required for down payment and reserves (i.e., Borrower-Funded Contingency)

 - Hard costs (i.e., labor and materials from the contractor’s bid)